 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; illnesses of employees; and natural disasters.
-These risks are covered by commercial insurance purchased from independent third parties.
+Health and dental risks are covered by commercial insurance purchased from independent third parties.
 Settled claims from these risks have not exceeded commercial insurance coverage for the past three fiscal years.

-The District provides health, dental, vision, and life insurance.
-The District participates in the Libraries of Illinois Risk Agency (LIRA).
+The District participates in the Libraries of Illinois Risk Agency (LIRA) for property, crime, general liability, business automobile, workers' compensation, boiler and machinery, cyber and umbrella coverage.
 LIRA provides conventional insurance coverage and/or self-insurance for claims against or by its participants.
 LIRA is a public entity risk pool with the transfer of risk.
 The District is responsible for premium payments and the pool is responsible for administering the program.
 If funds are insufficient in the judgement of the pool, the pool may assess the members' additional equal payments.
 The District's policy is to record any related expenditures in the year in which they are notified of any additional assessments.
-The District is not aware of any additional assessments owed as of June 30, 2016.
-The District's total expense for coverage was \$21,078 in the fiscal year ended June 30, 2016.
+The District is not aware of any additional assessments owed as of June 30, 2017.
+The District's total expense for coverage was \$20,721 in the fiscal year ended June 30, 2017.